Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

 homemade biscuits are delicious but they shouldn’t be difficult

-My easy method for making simple, high rise, fluffy biscuits is the best I’ve found.
-And the best news is, it takes just minutes of your time!
+My easy method for making simple, high rise, 3 ingredient biscuits is the best I’ve found.
+Even better, it takes just minutes of your time.
+Now there’s no excuse not to serve warm fluffy biscuits with dinner or alongside that cozy bowl of soup, stew, or chili!

 what you’ll need for 3 ingredient biscuits

-- Cold butter ~ make sure it’s cold, even frozen butter works!
+- make sure it’s cold, even frozen butter works!

-- Buttermilk ~ I buy cultured buttermilk right in the milk section of the supermarket.
-It’s low fat, tangy, and delicious, sort of like drinkable yogurt.
+- I buy cultured buttermilk right in the milk section of the supermarket.
+It’s thick, low fat, tangy and delicious, sort of like drinkable yogurt.

 - 1 cup cake flour or all-purpose flour